1st Hampshire Artillery Volunteers: Interwar

 In 1927 it was decided that the coast defences of the UK would be manned by the TA alone.
 A 1927 report on coastal defences by the Committee of Imperial Defence made recommendations for defence schemes at 15 'Class A' home ports, including Portsmouth and Southampton (Scheme 2), but little was done to modernise them before the outbreak of World War II.

 The unit was redesignated the Hampshire Heavy Regiment, RA on 1 November 1938 when the RA adopted the term 'regiment' instead of 'brigade' for a lieutenant-colonel's command.

 World War II

 Mobilisation

 On the outbreak of war the regiment and its three batteries mobilised in the Portsmouth Defences.
-Together with Princess Beatrice's (Isle of Wight Rifles) Heavy Rgt, it was responsible for manning 6 x 9.2-inch, 16 x 6-inch and 8 x 12-pounder guns.
+Together with Princess Beatrice's (Isle of Wight Rifles) Heavy Rgt, it was responsible for manning 6 × 9.2-inch, 16 × 6-inch and 8 × 12-pounder guns.

 With the danger of invasion after the British Expeditionary Force was evacuated from Dunkirk, the coastal artillery regiments underwent a major reorganisation in the summer of 1940.
 On 9 September the Hampshire Heavy Rgt expanded to form three new regiments: